-The phrase, I want to leave this job so I can be my own boss, is one I’ll say for most people is a setup for disaster.
+However, the phrase I want to leave this job so I can be my own boss is one I’ll say for most people is a setup for disaster.
 The thought of being “self-employed” is very enticing for most people working for someone else.

 I know all about this obstacle when I started my entrepreneurial journey a decade ago in 2006.
 I was working in the corporate world with my husband when we found out I was pregnant with our first child.
 We’d been trying for over 4 years so, to say the least, we were ecstatic!

 I started thinking about my life as a mother and what I really wanted.
-I couldn’t bare the thought of going back to work after giving birth.
-I wasn’t happy at the company where I worked and wanted to find a way to work from home to raise my sweet baby girl which was something I always wanted to do.
+I couldn’t bear the thought of going back to work after

 It just so happened my husband (who always had the entrepreneurial itch) had recently opened his own real estate brokerage.
 He’d been working as a real estate agent for many years and decided it was time to be his own boss.
 It was this brokerage that gave me the perfect opportunity to make money in real estate working alongside my husband.

 But I’ll say the entrepreneurial road has been a bumpy one, full of pot-holes, unlabeled paths, and too many forks in the road to count.
-To sum it up – it wasn't easy.
-Partly because I didn't know what I was doing and didn't have a plan.
+To sum it up – it wasn’t easy.
+Partly because I didn’t know what I was doing and didn’t have a plan.
 For a super simple plan on how to start your own business the right way, read my post: How to Start a Blog and Make it a Thriving Business From Day One.

 The other reason I struggled was in large part due to the obstacle I alluded to earlier.
 And the faster you can identify it in yourself and overcome it – the better off you’ll be.